Residence Hall Information & Policies

 Quiet hours are defined as periods of time when any sounds originating in a student’s room, lounges, and hall areas must be inaudible outside of that area.

-• The College’s established quiet hours are from 11pm to 9am the following morning Sunday through Thursday, and from 1am to 9am the following morning Friday and Saturday.
+- The College’s established quiet hours are from 11pm to 9am the following morning Sunday through Thursday, and from 1am to 9am the following morning on Friday and Saturday nights.

-• During exam periods and reading days, mandatory 24-hour quiet hours are in effect.
-During the 14-weeks sessions, 24-hour quiet hours being at 11pm on the last day of classes each semester/session.
+- During reading days and exam periods, mandatory 24-hour quiet hours are in effect.
+During the 14-week sessions, 24-hour quiet hours begin at 11pm on the last day of classes.
 During the 3-week session, 24-hour quiet hours will be determined in consultation with the Academic Dean's Office and communicated with residential students directly.

 Failure to abide by these policies will result in a verbal warning or student conduct charges.
 Repeated violations may result in the confiscation of stereos, televisions, game systems, or instruments causing the noise violation.